MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-retention-labels-automatically.md

 >*[Microsoft 365 licensing guidance for security & compliance](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance).*

 > [!NOTE]
-> This scenario is not supported for [regulatory records](records-management.md#records) or default labels for an organizing structure such as a document set or library in SharePoint, or a folder in Exchange.
+> This scenario isn't supported for [regulatory records](records-management.md#records) or default labels for an organizing structure such as a document set or library in SharePoint, or a folder in Exchange.
 These scenarios require a [published retention label policy](create-apply-retention-labels.md).

 One of the most powerful features of [retention labels](retention.md) is the ability to apply them automatically to content that matches specified conditions.
 In this case, people in your organization don't need to apply the retention labels.
 Microsoft 365 does the work for them.